HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/deployment/DeployOnAzure.md

 ## Introduction

-This article provides a sample step-by-step guide to deploy HCL DX 9.5 CF194 using DXCTL and HCL DX 9.5 CF197 using Helm Chart.
+This article provides step-by-step guides to deploy HCL Digital Experience (DX) 9.5 CF194 on Azure Kubernetes Service (AKS) using the HCL DX Control Tool (DXCTL), and HCL DX 9.5 CF197 using the Helm chart.

 !!!DISCLAIMER OF WARRANTIES
     The following enclosed documents are sample guides created by HCL Corporation.